-* Plantings intentions expected higher than previous estimate
+* Plantings intentions expected higher than previous

 * Mill buying came in to support cotton off recent lows